 In the next part, we will offer three tools that have the most functionality that each freelancer needs.

-Hectic is a project management tool designed primarily for mobile devices.
+Moxie is a project management tool designed primarily for mobile devices.
 Unlike other project management tools, you never need to switch to a computer to get additional features or make it easier to use.
 It gives users access to all features in one place, such as tracking project time, adding and modifying client information, sending bills, adding costs, closing proposals, and more.

 It also provides excellent features such as statistics, receiving payments, customization, among others.
 The dashboard displays statistics such as the amount of time spent on the project, the amount of money collected, and the number of jobs left to accomplish.